Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # The InterUnit Desktop UI
 ### What is InterUnit?
 In the interaction between a user and a PC app
-the temporal aspects of the interaction must be well defined.
+the temporal aspects of the interaction need to be well defined.
-Existing UI design approaches such as WIMP
-only define spatial and layout related aspects of a UI.
+The existing UI design approach, WIMP, does not do that.
+It only defines spatial and layout related aspects of a GUI.
-InterUnit is a new approach to UI design
+InterUnit is a temporal approach to UI design
-that focuses on tracking and managing user-engagement.
+that defines (temporal) interface units and focuses on tracking and managing user-engagement in the user's interaction with the app.

 User-engagement starts when a new user first starts using an app.
 At this point they have to be broadly introduced to ehat the app does and how they may access its capabilities.